ironcore-dev/roadmap/README.md

 An enhancement is typically:

 - A **cross-area initiative** requiring collaboration across multiple teams or components
+- A significant effort within a single area that has a broad or strategic impact
 - A **larger, structured effort** that may span multiple weeks or months
 - A meaningful improvement that **moves Ironcore forward as a product**
 - Something that introduces **new architecture, concepts, or user-facing capabilities**
 - Worth tracking in monthly/quarterly reports to stakeholders

 Examples:
 - “Ironcore as a Product” definition and strategy